 d.
-Data reporting for results not yet available
+Results Not Yet Available.
 The Discharger shall make all reasonable efforts to obtain analytical data for required parameter sampling in a timely manner.
-Certain analyses require additional time to complete analytical processes and report results.
-For cases where required monitoring parameters require additional time to complete analytical processes and reports, and results are not available in time to be included in the SMR for the subject monitoring period, the Discharger shall describe such circumstances in the SMR and include the data for these parameters and relevant discussions of any observed exceedances in the next SMR due after the results are available.
+Certain analyses may require additional time to complete analytical processes and report results.
+In these cases, the Discharger shall describe the circumstances in the self-monitoring report and include the data for these parameters and relevant discussions of any violations in the next self-monitoring report due after the results are available.

 e.
-Flow data

-The Discharger shall provide flow data tabulation pursuant to Section IV.B.2.

-f.
-Annual self monitoring report requirements

-By the date specified in the MRP, the Discharger shall submit an annual report to the Regional Water Board covering the previous calendar year.
+Annual Self-Monitoring Reports.
+By the date specified in the MRP, the Discharger shall submit an annual self-monitoring report covering the previous calendar year.
 The report shall contain the following:

-1) Annual compliance summary table of treatment plant performance, including documentation of any blending events;

-2) Comprehensive discussion of treatment plant performance and compliance with the permit (This discussion shall include any corrective actions taken or planned, such as changes to facility equipment or operation practices that may be needed to achieve compliance, and any other actions taken or planned that are intended to improve performance and reliability of the Discharger’s wastewater collection, treatment, or disposal practices.);
+Comprehensive discussion of treatment plant performance, including documentation of any blending or other bypass events, and compliance with the permit.
+This discussion shall include any corrective actions taken or planned, such as changes to facility equipment or operation practices that may be needed to achieve compliance, and any other actions taken or planned that are intended to improve the performance and reliability of wastewater collection, treatment, or disposal practices;

-3) Both tabular and graphical summaries of the monitoring data for the previous year if parameters are monitored at a frequency of monthly or greater;

-4) List of approved analyses, including the following:
+List of approved analyses, including the following:

-(i) List of analyses for which the Discharger is certified;
+List of analyses for which the Discharger is certified;

-(ii) List of analyses performed for the Discharger by a separate certified laboratory (copies of reports signed by the laboratory director of that laboratory shall not be submitted but be retained onsite); and
+List of analyses performed for the Discharger by a separate certified laboratory (copies of reports signed by the laboratory director of that laboratory need not be submitted but shall be retained onsite); and

-(iii) List of “waived” analyses, as approved;
+List of “waived” analyses, as approved;